Personal Backup Version 5.2

 User account

-Clicking the Done button inserts this new task into the list of Windows scheduled tasks and closes the wizard.
+Clicking the Done button inserts this new or changed task into the list of Windows scheduled tasks and closes the wizard.
 You can inspect the task settings directly from Personal Backup (see below) or by using the Windows functions All Programs ⇒ Accessories ⇒ System Tools ⇒ Task Scheduler or via Control Panel ⇒ Administrative Tools ⇒ Task Scheduler.

 Automatic Restore using Windows Task Scheduler